 Your primary healthcare provider might first diagnose your SVT.
 But they'll likely send you to a healthcare provider who specializes in the heart (cardiologist).

 SVT needs short-term and long-term treatment.
 Options for short-term treatment include:

-- Maneuvers to stop SVT
+- Maneuvers to stop SVT, such as bearing down